 The original name for this seaside locality is Bogangar, believed to be an Aboriginal word meaning "place of many pippies".

-Cabarita offers a lowkey beachfront camping ground and a modest "hideaway" lodge, along with holiday apartments and a luxury beachfront resort, "Caba", as it's known to locals, still retains a laid back and relaxed holiday atmosphere where the main activities are surfing (with a long right hand point break), swimming, beach and estuary fishing and canoeing.
+Along with an assortment of holiday apartments and a luxury beachfront resort, "Caba", as it's known to locals, still retains a laid back and relaxed holiday atmosphere, where the main activities are surfing (with a long right hand point break), swimming, beach and estuary fishing and canoeing.